CtrlK

 frontend-ui-engineering

-Builds production-quality UIs.
-Use when building or modifying user-facing interfaces.
-Use when creating components, implementing layouts, managing state, or when the output needs to look and feel production-quality rather than AI-generated.
+Builds production-quality, accessible, responsive user-facing UIs.
+Use when building or modifying interfaces and pages, creating components, implementing layouts, meeting WCAG accessibility requirements, managing state, or when the output needs to look and feel production-quality rather than AI-generated.

 Quality